giellalt/giellalt.github.io/MaturityClassification.md

   - is available
   - is available in the stable channel
   - **NOT** visible on the front page, only via the `All languages` view
+- API server: available only on the [BETA API server](https://beta.api.giellalt.org/)
+- version number for relevant tools: either below `1.0.0`, or a beta tagged version of `1.0.0` or higher
 - rule of thumb: it can easily be installed via Divvun Manager - it must be testable by the user community

 #### Application specific criteria